You’ll need a wide, shallow pot for this recipe, similar to a Paella pan or a dutch oven with a tight fitting lid.

 Make the Sofrito (also known as the “Holy Trinity” of latin cooking).
 Heat olive oil in the pan at medium heat and sauté the onions, peppers until wilted.
 Add the garlic.
 Add the tomato sauce.
 Do not brown.

 Measure the rice and rinse once.
 Add the rice to the pan and then DOUBLE the water.
-If you use 4 cups of rice; 8 cups of water.
-Add 1/2 a can of peas (For me, the more peas the better!) and some pimentos (for color mainly).
-Then you’ll add the Bijol.
-You can find this in most grocery stores that have a latin/hispanic aisle.
-GENEROUSLY season with Salt and Pepper.
+If you use 3 cups of rice; 6 cups of water.
+Add the can of peas (For me, the more peas the better!) and the pimentos.

 Serving Size: 4 to 6